What are veneers?

 - The ceramic material is highly resistant to staining over time and does not lose its sheen and natural appearance.

 - The ceramic material used for veneers is as strong as natural tooth enamel and if used correctly, shows a high resistance to chipping and fracturing.
-Ceramic veneers can therefore last more than 10 years without failing.
+Ceramic veneers can therefore last up to 15 years without failing.

 - The tooth in most cases, has to have a thin layer (up to 0.8mm thick) of enamel removed from its front surface to allow space for the ceramic veneer.
 Removal of enamel is an irreversible process which commits the tooth to needing a veneer on a permanent basis.